 - Noom Coach: Noom Coach offers food, exercise, and blood glucose and blood pressure tracking.
 You select food from a large database but can add foods if they are not listed and also make suggestions.
 As you log food, you’ll have a tab that shows your target calorie counter budget for calorie tracking (calorie counting app).
 Color-coded food provides information as to how calorically dense something is(red being the most, with fats and oils; green being the least, with options like fresh produce.
 Exercise logging is simple and works much the same way as food logging, but they do not directly adjust your caloric budget based upon exercise levels, calling the app more ‘diet based’ than activity based.
 You have the option to sync blood sugar levels from iHealth IOS but enter blood pressure manually.
-As for your weight and calorie targets?
+As for your weight-loss goals and calorie targets?
 Those are calculated through an automated process based on National Diabetes Prevention Plan recommendations, and typically seven percent off your current weight.